top of page

 Kodachrome 64 film simulation,sonypictureprofile,sonyjpeg recipe,sony lut,sony photo lut,sony baked in lut,sony film recipes,sony film simulations recipes,sony film settings,sony colors

-The whole process was very frustrating, continuously going back and forth, at one point I think I had 5 or 6 different Kodachrome recipe Variations on my notepad, shooting and testing them all at the same time to see which one is the best!
+The whole process of creating this film simulation recipe was very frustrating.
+It took me about 2 months to create this version, and I was continuously going back and forth between adjusting settings and creating new versions for comparison.
+At one point, I think I had 5 or 6 different Kodachrome recipe variations on my notepad, and I was testing them all at the same time to see which one is coming the closest to the real reference.

 It was a complete madness.

-So that evening, while I was searching for some more Kodachrome shots, I found a forum post with 2 images taken in the same place, same lighting conditions, one on Kodachrome and the other on digital.
+It was a point where I lost hope and almost gave up.
+But also, that was the moment I got lucky and found a forum post with 2 images taken in the same place, same lighting conditions, one on Kodachrome and the other on the Nikon 750D digital camera.

 Kodachrome 64 film vs digital,Kodachrome 64 film simulation,sonypictureprofile,sonyjpeg recipe,sony lut,sony photo lut,sony baked in lut,sony film recipes,sony film simulations recipes,sony film settings,sony colors

-Look at the strong magenta shifting, slight greens in the brightest parts of the clouds, and the overall the color shifting is pretty crazy
+Look at the strong magenta shifting over the whole image, slight greens in the brightest parts of the clouds, and the overall the color shifting is pretty crazy.

 Kodachrome 64 film simulation,sonypictureprofile,sonyjpeg recipe,sony lut,sony photo lut,sony baked in lut,sony film recipes,sony film simulations recipes,sony film settings,sony colors

-I have brought this Film Simulation as close as I could to the original Kodachrome 64, using only the picture profiles, but I wanted to push the image further.
-So I created the Film Simulation Presets, to bring it closer to the Original Kodachrome 64 Film look.
+I have brought this Film Simulation as close as I could to the original Kodachrome, using only the picture profiles, but I wanted to push the image further.
+So I created the Film Simulation RAW Presets, to bring it closer to the Original Kodachrome 64 Film look.

-By the way - I have also created a Kodachrome 64 Lightroom preset.
-The film preset can be used to match the look of your Sony JPEGs ( if you used the custom Sony Picture Profiles).
-But you can also use it with another camera - just keep in mind that the results will vary according to several factors.
+The Kodachrome 64 Lightroom preset can be used to match the RAW files to the look of your Sony JPEGs (if you used the custom Sony Picture Profiles).

 Kodachrome 64 film simulation,sonypictureprofile,sonyjpeg recipe,sony lut,sony photo lut,sony baked in lut,sony film recipes,sony film simulations recipes,sony film settings,sony colors